-- Submission/Late Policy - Any assignments/project turned in past the deadline will get a penalty: For each late day, a 20% of the maximum obtainable score of the work will be taken out of what you earned. (a late day is one 24 hour period beyond the due date).
+- There will be a 25 minute-long project presentation per team. - The final result of the project will be submitted through the project submission link on the course web site. - Submission/Late Policy - Any assignments/project turned in past the deadline will get a penalty: For each late day, a 20% of the maximum obtainable score of the work will be taken out of what you earned. (a late day is one 24 hour period beyond the due date).
 For example, suppose the maximum score of an assignment is 100, and you earned 80 points.
-If the submission is late by two days, the final score of the assignment would be 80 2 20 = 40. - Any submission turned in more than 48 hours past the deadline will result in a grade of zero for that assignment. - On-line submission: You can submit your work multiple times.
+If the submission is late by two days, the final score of the assignment would be 80 - 2 20 = 40. - Any submission turned in more than 48 hours past the deadline will result in a grade of zero for that assignment. - o On-line submission: You can submit your work multiple times.
 If then, the latest one will be considered as the final submission.
-If the final submission is late, the late policy will be applied. - E-mail submissions will not be accepted for grading. - Teamwork Policy - Once a team is formed, it will last throughout the semester.
+If the final submission is late, the late policy will be applied. - E-mail submissions will not be accepted for grading. - Teamwork Policy - o Once a team is formed, it will last throughout the semester.
 If you dissolve your team, a significant amount of penalty will be determined by the instructor and given to both parties. - For the project, students are expected to submit their peer evaluation in addition to the final report.
 The responsibility and contribution of every team member must be precisely documented in a peer evaluation form. - Software (Students are responsible for setting up and deploy required software products.
-The instructor may not involve with troubleshooting.) - MongoDB - o Cassandra - o Neo4i - Docker - GIT - Linux (Ubuntu) - Programming Language: Java and/or Python - Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course related activities, including but not limited to internships, labs, and clinical practica.
+The instructor may not involve with troubleshooting.) - MongoDB - o Cassandra - Docker - GIT - Linux (Ubuntu) - Programming Language: Java and/or Python - Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course related activities, including but not limited to internships, labs, and clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus.